VivekCR7/TEST/SQL-Basics-to-advance/README.md

 (4 rows)
 ```

-now row with id 4 is deleted what if you want to delete all the entries
+Now row with id 4 is deleted what if you want to delete all the entries.

 ```sql
 > delete from test;